Olevi Kull

 Olevi Kull (22 June 1955, in Rakvere – 31 January 2007, in Tartu) was an Estonian professor at the University of Tartu known for his contribution to ecology.
 Following his death, a memorial fund was established by donations in his memory, which provides travel stipends to students in the fields of plant ecophysiology, forest ecology and ecosystem ecology.

+He established Free Air Humidity Manipulation ecological experimental station in Estonia in 2006.

 Biosemiotician Kalevi Kull is his older brother.